Version: 2022.3

 Check

-Select this to enable bump map checks upon material imports, which helps check that textures used in a normal mapA type of Bump Map texture that allows you to add surface detail such as bumps, grooves, and scratches to a model which catch the light as if they are represented by real geometry.
+Enable bump map checks upon material imports, which helps check that textures used in a normal mapA type of Bump Map texture that allows you to add surface detail such as bumps, grooves, and scratches to a model which catch the light as if they are represented by real geometry.

 See in Glossary